After 3 weeks following government advice, I wanted to catch up with you all and let you know what I have been up to, the last few weeks.

 As well as being the new “Queen of our kitchen” at home,

-I have been keeping an eye on our Park Home Life Facebook page, answering any questions that may come through, manning the web chat pages, answering the phone and keeping abreast of everything that is happening on the parks.
+I have been keeping an eye on our Park Home Life Facebook page, answering any questions that may come through, manning the web chat pages, answering the phone and keeping abreast of everything that is happening on the park.

 Going back to the “Goddess of the kitchen”, that I have now seem to have rekindled.
 After a hard day at the dining room table (the new Park Home Life office), I have reinvented my previous career and have the time to cook for our two children.
 When I was younger, I always wanted to be a butcher but in those days,